Pirates vs. Mets Player Props Betting Odds

 Nimmo Stats

-- Brandon Nimmo has 10 doubles, four triples, five home runs, 32 walks and 25 RBI (68 total hits).
-He has swiped three bases.
+- Brandon Nimmo has 70 hits with 10 doubles, four triples, five home runs, 33 walks and 26 RBI.
+He's also stolen three bases.

-- Nimmo has picked up at least one hit in two games in a row.
-In his last five games he is hitting .200 with a home run, four walks and four RBI.
+- Nimmo has picked up a hit in three straight games.
+In his last five games he is batting .211 with a home run, five walks and five RBI.

 Nimmo Recent Games